 5.4.7.1 Authorize QoS Resources

 The Authorize QoS Resources procedure is used during an establishment and a modification of a SIP session.
 The P-CSCF shall use the SDP contained in the SIP signalling to derive the session information that is relevant for Policy and Charging Control and forwards it to the PCRF/PCF.
 The PCRF/PCF shall use the received information to calculate the proper authorization.
-This enables the PCRF to authorize the required QoS resources.
+This enables the PCRF/PCF to authorize the required QoS resources.

-NOTE: Although session information is incomplete in the terminating side P-CSCF at the reception of the SDP offer, it can be sent to PCRF whenever the SDP offer (contained in the session establishment request or session modification request) indicates no requirements for resource reservation or that the required resources are already available on the originating side, as in such cases no SDP answer is received before the PCRF is requested to authorize the required QoS resources.
+NOTE: Although session information is incomplete in the terminating side P-CSCF at the reception of the SDP offer, it can be sent to PCRF/PCF whenever the SDP offer (contained in the session establishment request or session modification request) indicates no requirements for resource reservation or that the required resources are already available on the originating side, as in such cases no SDP answer is received before the PCRF/PCF is requested to authorize the required QoS resources.

 The authorization shall be expressed in terms of the IP resources to be authorized and shall include limits on media flows, and may include restrictions on IP destination address and port.
 The PCC shall authorize each SIP session independently (including additional parallel sessions, e.g. Call Waiting) and shall take into consideration the amount of IP resources the user's subscription allows.